 - Another season to consider is the bird season in Anacapa Island.
 Seabirds are probably the most conspicuous wildlife here.
 Thousands of birds use Anacapa as a nesting area because of the relative lack of predators on the island.
 Western gulls begin their nesting efforts at the end of April, sometimes making their shallow nests just inches from island trails.
 Fluffy chicks hatch in May and June and fly away from the nest in July.
 Yes, it does get really loud out there during this peak bird season!

-- Camping is limited to the designated campgrounds.
+- Camping on the Channel Islands is limited to the designated campgrounds.
 If camping on the island, make your ferry reservations FIRST then book your campsite.
 Campsites must be reserved before your arrival.
-There is NOT first-come first-serve camping.
+There is NO first-come-first-serve camping.